gitploy-io/gitploy/docs/concepts/deploy.yml.md

 # deploy.yml

-Gitploy configures a pipeline with a simple, easy‑to‑read file that you commit to your git repository. *The configuration file must be at the head of the default branch.* The default path is `deploy.yml` at the root directory, but you can replace the file path in the settings tab of Gitploy.
+Gitploy configures a pipeline with a simple, easy‑to‑read file that you commit to your git repository.
+The default path is `deploy.yml` at the root directory, but you can replace the file path in the settings tab of Gitploy.
 You can check the [documentation](../references/deploy.yml.md) for the specification of the configuration file and also references [Use Cases](../tasks/usecases.md).

+*⚠️ Note that the configuration file must be at the head of the default branch.*

 ## Quick Start

-If you want to get started quickly, you should copy the `deploy.yml` file and push it into your git repository.
-Then you can find the environment in the Gitploy.
+If you want to get started quickly, you should click the *New Configuration* link, copy the `deploy.yml` file, and push it into your git repository.
+Then you can find the `production` environment in Gitploy.

 ```yaml
 # deploy.yml